 Extending the life of decommissioned solar modules through refurbishing is an appealing option when possible.
 Such initiatives create a secondary market for solar PV materials that can help keep prices down while reducing waste.

-If achieved, this could reduce waste while conserving energy and resources.
+Reclaiming these materials for reuse in new products will reduce waste while conserving energy and resources.

 Where can I recycle solar panels?

-Although the U.S. lacks a national network for solar panel recycling, there is a patchwork of recycling options.
+Although the U.S. lacks a national policy for solar panel recycling, there is a patchwork of recycling options.
 The Solar Energy Industries Association’s (SEIA’s) National PV Recycling Program has designated Preferred Recycling Partners that meet certain standards.
 Two solar manufacturers lead the way in their recycling efforts: First Solar and SunPower.

 First Solar has recycling facilities in the U.S., Germany, and Malaysia that recover up to 90% of materials.
 According to the website, up to 90% of the semiconductor material can be reused in new modules and 90% of the glass can be reused in new glass products.